Reggiane: Postwar activities

 Following the conclusion of the conflict, Reggiane's factory was occupied by a large contingent of its work force, during which time its works were converted for to produce goods orientated towards the civilian market instead.
 This industrial action followed a pattern similar to the nationwide wave of factory occupations of the years 1920–1921.

 The company, which is currently still active (though with a name and a location different from the original, due to the changes of ownership and name), specializes in the production of cranes and trolleys for lifting containers.
-The company was taken over first by the group Fantuzzi (Fantuzzi Reggiane) and then recently acquired by American company Terex Corporation.
-The current name is: Reggiane Cranes and Plants S.p.A.
+The company was taken over first by the group Fantuzzi (Fantuzzi Reggiane) and then acquired by American company Terex Corporation's Material Handling & Port Solutions (MHPS) business.
+On 16 May 2016, Finland's Konecranes Oyj announced an agreement to acquire Terex's MHPS segment, and the acquisition was completed on 4 January 2017.
+Konecranes continues to own the Fantuzzi Reggiane brand and provides official support and genuine spare parts for Fantuzzi Reggiane port equipment.